How to Organize NotebookLM Notebooks at Scale (2026)

 • If the name doesn't tell you what's inside at a glance, rename it

 Consistent naming pays off most when you're managing 20+ notebooks and need to find something specific.
-NotebookLM has no folder system and no tagging.
-Your naming convention is your only organizational tool inside the app.

 Organization Strategies for Large Research Projects

-There's no single correct way to organize research notebooks.
+There is no single correct way to organize research notebooks.
 The right approach depends on your project structure, how you think about the material, and how many people need access.

 Most large projects end up with a hybrid approach.
 Topic-based at the top level, with phase-based splits within each topic when a single notebook fills up.